 - Interaction with other medication

-The active ingredients in the cannabis plant can be inaccurately labeled by brands, so be sure to look for brands that guarantee third-party testing and a reputable image.
+The Food and Drug Administration (FDA) hasn’t approved CBD yet, so companies market it as a dietary supplement rather than a form of medication.
+Brands can inaccurately label the active ingredients in the cannabis plant, so be sure to look for brands that guarantee third-party testing and a reputable image.

-Read More: IS CBD OIL RIGHT FOR ME?
+Read More: IS CBD RIGHT FOR ME?

-Heavy people tend to need a higher dose compared to lighter people.
+Heavy people may tend to need a higher dose compared to lighter people.

 Concentration is normally measured in the entire product, not the single serving size.